 - Wheat or oat flakes.
 The breakfast of athletic heroes, whole wheat (or oat) flake cereals fill your child up and keep him going.
 Look for varieties with at least 5 grams of fiber and no more than a few grams of sugar per serving.

 - Grape-Nuts.
 With no added sugar and the goodness of whole grains, the original Grape-Nuts is one of the best choices on the shelf.
 Raisins make it more appealing to youngsters.

 - Cheerios.
 These little O's have always been a hit with children.
 But nutritionists love them because they're made of whole grains and have only 2 grams of sugar per serving.
-The best choice may be Multi-Grain Cheerios Plus: It's packed with vitamins and minerals.

 - Instant oatmeal.
 A minute in the microwave is all it takes to produce a steaming bowl of nutritious high-fiber oatmeal, a comforting choice in wintertime.
 Add raisins for some sweet energy.

 Roberta Larson Duyuff, MS, RD, CFCS, The American Dietetic Association's Complete Food & Nutrition Guide.
 Chronimed Publishing.